awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Usage-Metrics.md

-# Monitoring CloudWatch Usage<a name="CloudWatch-Usage-Metrics"></a>
+# CloudWatch Usage Metrics<a name="CloudWatch-Usage-Metrics"></a>

 CloudWatch collects metrics that track the usage of some AWS resources\.
-These metrics correspond to AWS service limits\.
-Tracking these metrics can help you make sure your use of AWS stays within your service limits\.
+These metrics correspond to AWS service quotas\.
+Tracking these metrics can help you proactively manage your quotas\.
+For more information, see [Service Quotas Integration and Usage Metrics](CloudWatch-Service-Quota-Integration.md)\.

+Service quota usage metrics are in the `AWS/Usage` namespace and are collected every minute\.

-Currently, the only metric in this namespace that CloudWatch uses is `CallCount`\.
+Currently, the only metric name in this namespace that CloudWatch publishes is `CallCount`\.
 This metric is published with the dimensions `Resource`, `Service`, and `Type`\.
 The `Resource` dimension specifies the name of the API operation being tracked\.
 For example, the `CallCount` metric with the dimensions `"Service": "CloudWatch"`, `"Type": "API"` and `"Resource": "PutMetricData"` indicates the number of times the CloudWatch `PutMetricData` API operation has been called in your account\.

-Account\-level usage metrics for supported AWS resources are in the `AWS/Usage` namespace and are collected every minute\.

 The `CallCount` metric does not have a specified unit\.
 The most useful statistic for the metric is `SUM`, which represents the total operation count for the 1\-minute period\.